Browse our frequently asked questions below.

 All upper-year J.D. and LL.M. students are allowed to take non-law courses during their Law School career.
 Please see the rules for your particular program regarding how many points of non-law courses may count towards your degree.
 You can find more information on the cross-registration website.

-No, you may only apply for those business courses listed on the cross-registration page.
+No, you may only apply for those business courses listed on their cross-registration page.

 Yes, you may petition for a SIPA course that is not listed on the cross-registration site.
 There is no guarantee that we will be able to register you because SIPA determines which courses are open to Law students.

-If we are able to register you in the non-law course, you will receive an email from our office requesting that you adjust your schedule by either dropping a course or petitioning and/or petitioning for 16 points using the digital points petition form which will be available on LawNet beginning January 7.
+If we are able to register you in the non-law course, you will receive an email from our office requesting that you adjust your schedule by either dropping a course or petitioning and/or petitioning for 16 points using the digital points petition form which will be available on LawNet.
 Please monitor your Columbia email closely and let us know once you have adjusted your schedule so that we can register you in the non-law course.